 Widget Context is a very simple and easy to use plugin which lets you hide or show widgets based on various conditions:

 It’s great if you want to control widgets based on the section of the site e.g, home page, blog page, posts, pages, custom post types, or specific URLs.
 You can also base it according to word count which is a pretty specific but potentially useful option:

 While it’s great for content-related control, it won’t do the trick for more complex conditions such as hiding content on mobile, or according to logged in / logged out status etc. For more complex conditions, read on.

 Widget Options is another solid and easy to use plugin.
 It has both free and premium versions.
 In the free version you can easily hide or show widgets according to content type, similar to Widget Context.
 There are a couple of differences.
 Whereas in Widget Context you can target specific URLs, in the free version of Widget Options, you can only target specific page URLs, not post URLs.
 However it does come with a built-in logic field, so if you know how to use WordPress conditional tags you can do whatever you want.

 However what I really like about the free version of this plugin is that it allows you to target widgets for mobile, desktop and tablet.
 This is really useful for optimizing the mobile version of your site by hiding unnecessary widgets.

 Widget Logic Plugin

-This was one of the original plugins I used for controlling widgets and I’m including it in the list for more advanced users who don’t want to deal with checkboxes and are comfortable with WordPress conditional tags.
+I’m including this in the list for more advanced users who don’t want to deal with checkboxes and are comfortable with WordPress conditional tags.
 This plugin adds a simple field to each widget which requires you use a conditional tag to control where the widget displays.
 It’s not too hard once you understand it, but definitely not user-friendly off the bat.